-Can you believe Fall has already arrived?
-At Vacca Family Dentistry, September marks an opportunity for us to support National Gum Care month – the national campaign designed to increase public awareness around the protection and preservation of gum health.
+National Gum Care Month is designed to increase public awareness around the protection and preservation of our gum health.
 With gum disease being the #1 cause of tooth loss, keeping the public informed on the latest research is helpful not only for the health of your mouth – but your entire well-being.

 Studies are published each year linking oral health to our overall health.
 Gum disease is a systemic disease that is related to the body’s reaction to bacteria and thus can have far-reaching effects on our overall health.
 Preventing gum disease can help in the protection against other systemic inflammatory conditions, such as diabetes, heart disease, and autoimmune conditions.
 In addition to taking steps to prevent gum disease from occurring in the first place, it’s important to be aware of the warning signs for gum disease, which include: